USDA FoodKeeper – Cold Storage Guidelines

-"According to USDA guidelines, edible gold leaf should be stored in a cool, dry place away from direct sunlight and moisture, and used within 6 months of purchase for optimal quality and safety."
+"According to USDA guidelines, edible gold leaf should be stored in a cool, dry place away from direct sunlight and moisture, and should be used within one year of purchase for best quality and safety."

 Cool Dark Place